zengelan/eks-workshop/content/030_container/050_deployguestbook/deployredismaster.md

   redis-master-1068406935-3lswp   1/1       Running   0          28s
 ```

 5. Run the following command to view the logs from the Redis Master Pod.
 Replace ``<PODNAME>`` with the name of the pod from the output of the previous command.
+This will show the log entries for the relevant, selected Pod

 ```
   kubectl logs -f <POD-NAME>